ChangemakerStudios/Papercut-SMTP/examples/SendWordWrapTest/README.md

 ## Technical Details

-The test email is generated from [../../test-word-wrap.html](../../test-word-wrap.html), which contains various HTML elements with long unbroken strings to test the CSS word-wrap fix implemented in the `HtmlToHtmlFormatWrapper` template.
+The test email is generated from [../resources/test-word-wrap.html](../resources/test-word-wrap.html), which contains various HTML elements with long unbroken strings to test the CSS word-wrap fix implemented in the `HtmlToHtmlFormatWrapper` template.

+The HTML file is copied to the build output's `resources` directory during build (configured via `Directory.Build.props`).

 ## Related

 - **Issue**: #154 - Does not support CSS force word wrap
 - **Fix**: Added global CSS rules to HTML wrapper template
-- **Test File**: `test-word-wrap.html` in project root
+- **Test File**: `examples/resources/test-word-wrap.html`